 Captain Orlando A. Bonilla

 Captain Orlando Bonilla was born in 1977 at Fort McClennan, Alabama.
-He was a graduate of Killeen High School and received a commission in Aviation in December of 1999.
+He was a graduate from Ellison High School in Killeen, Texas and received a commission in Aviation in December of 1999.
 Following the Aviation Officer's Basic Course and the Rotary Aviator Course, he was assigned to E Troop, 1st Squadron, 7th United States Cavalry, 1st Cavalry Division where he served as an OH-58D Kiowa Warrior Platoon Leader and subsequently as the Executive Officer for F Troop, 1st Squadron, 7th United States Cavalry.

 His awards and decorations include the Bronze Star (posthumous), the Air Medal (posthumous), three Army Achievement Medals, the National Defense Service Medal, the Iraq Campaign Medal, the Global War on Terrorism Service Medal, the Army Service Ribbon, and the Army Aviator Badge.